 Leaving Your Thermostat the Same All Day

 Did you know that installing a programmable thermostat could save you up to $180 per year?
 A programmable thermostat allows you to change the temperature during two key parts of the day: at night while you sleep and the eight-hour stretch when you’re at work.
 During these times, your thermostat should be set approximately seven degrees higher than it is when you’re at home and awake.
 This can help to prevent excess wear and tear on the machine as it attempts to cool the home even though no one is available to enjoy it.

 The air conditioning unit has just turned off, but you realized that things are still feeling a little warm.
 You may be tempted to turn the thermostat down a few more degrees, but you should be cautioned against it.
 Forcing the air conditioner to kick-start itself over and over again wastes energy and causes significant wear and tear on the machine.

 Overall, it is best to choose one consistent temperature for your home and to only change it when you will be away for long periods of time.
 Most people prefer a temperature in the mid- to upper-seventies to help reduce wear on their unit and still allow them to be comfortable.
 A good rule of thumb is to set the thermostat to a temperature that is as warm as you can tolerate.

-When you want to help your air conditioner stay in top shape, you need one of the best air conditioning companies in San Antonio.
+When you want to help your air conditioner stay in top shape, you need one of the best AC companies in the Texas Hill Country area.
 Classic Air Conditioning and Heating can help you to make the most of your cool air this season!